yeehaa123/presentation-moonconf/slides.md

 ## Frontend Architecture

 ---
-"All that functional stuff, immutability, one directional data-flow, no side effects...
+"All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."

 —A Friend.